vishal266/sudoku-solver/README.md

 This is enormously faster than the naive brute force approach.

-3. Metrics comparing DFS and BFS have been added to compare total time taken to solve easy and difficult puzzles and total number of iterations involved.
+2. Metrics comparing DFS and BFS have been added to compare total time taken to solve easy and difficult puzzles and total number of iterations involved.

-4. Logger functionality has been added across the project with apache-log4j.
+3. Logger functionality has been added across the project with apache-log4j.
 A log file will be made available whenever you run the application.

-5. Unit tests have been added to test different test cases, go through the test cases and run them for generating test reports.
+4. Unit tests have been added to test different test cases, go through the test cases and run them for generating test reports.

-6. Go through all the packages, comments have been added for almost all classes and test classes.

 Instructions to run the project and solution: